MLB gives Russell 40-game ban under domestic violence policy

-CHICAGO — Chicago Cubs infielder Addison Russell accepted a 40-game suspension Wednesday for violating Major League Baseball’s domestic violence policy after a series of allegations made by his ex-wife.
+CHICAGO — Chicago Cubs shortstop Addison Russell accepted a 40-game suspension Wednesday for violating Major League Baseball’s domestic violence policy after a series of allegations made by his ex-wife.

 Russell’s unpaid suspension includes the 11 regular-season games he missed after being placed on administrative leave Sept.
 21. Russell will be eligible to return on May 3 against St. Louis, barring any postponements, and he will not appeal the suspension.
 He will also participate in an evaluation and treatment program.